Australia denies 'offensive' accusations Sri Lanka asylum seekers ill-treated

 Opposition Greens lawmaker Sarah Hanson-Young, whose party is one of the strongest critics of the government’s “Operation Sovereign Borders” immigration policy, said she had spoken to people inside the center who reported that almost ten mothers were on suicide watch this week.

-Reporting by Ranga Sirilal and Shihar Aneez; Additional reporting by Sriram Srinvasan in CHENNAI; Editing by Nick Macfie
+Reporting by Ranga Sirilal and Shihar Aneez; Editing by Nick Macfie and Clarence Fernandez